 Anxiety is only a problem when it persists even in the absence of a trigger, or if it causes you to do things which are counter to achieving your goals, such as self-sabotage and procrastination.

 The most common types of anxiety disorders include:

 Generalized anxiety disorder (GAD)

 Generalized anxiety disorder (GAD) occurs when you experience anxiety around a number of things… or around nothing at all.
 Carrying out basic day-to-day tasks may be difficult in light of the anxiety.
 Thoughts constantly make you doubt your competency and your mind may go around in circles.

 With GAD, you may struggle with low mood and have difficulty ever turning off.
 Even when on vacation or taking a break, you still feel the effects of the anxiety.

 Social anxiety disorder (SAD)

 Social anxiety disorder (SAD) refers to an anxiety specifically related to social interactions and events.
 Having to talk to new people is difficult, and you may experience blushing and perspiration.
 This makes it even more difficult to interact with others.
-Social anxiety disorder is not only present when you are in social situations, but may cause you to obsess about past and future events.
+Social anxiety is not only present when you are in social situations, but may cause you to obsess about past and future events.
 The prospect of a coming interaction can cause immense anxiety and obsessive thinking.